sfepy/sfepy/doc/users_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A "virtual" solver can be used in case it is not clear which external linear solvers are available.
-It selects the first disposable solver from a defined list.
+Each "virtual" solver selects the first available solver from a pre-defined list.

 The following solvers are available: